On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Proposed Optimization Methods

 \subsection{Important Remarks on the Proposed Algorithms}

-We now explain the novelty of the considered methods compared to the existing literature and the reasons for proposing three different optimization methods.
+In this section, we explain the novelty of the considered methods compared to the existing literature and the reasons for proposing three different optimization methods.
 First, to efficiently solve the nonconvex optimization problem \eqref{eq:MIMO:BS:sumrate} we convert it to \eqref{eq:MIMO:MAC:sumrate} which is convex and more tractable.
 Also, the size of each $S_{k}$ in the BC is $N_{t}\times N_{t}$ and the size of $\bar{S}_{k}$ in the dual MAC is $n_{k}\times n_{k}$, so solving \eqref{eq:MIMO:MAC:sumrate} certainly requires lower complexity as $N_{t}>n_{k}$.

-Second, in this paper we prove in Theorem 1 that the convergence rate of \algref{alg:CBCM} becomes slow when $K$ is large, which is a new and important result.
-This motivates us to consider \algref{alg:GBCM} which can speed up the convergence rate and also has lower complexity.
+{Second, we prove in Theorem 1 that the convergence rate of \algref{alg:CBCM} becomes slow when $K$ is large, which is a new and important result.
+This motivates us to consider \algref{alg:GBCM} which can speed up the convergence rate and also has lower complexity.}

 Third, we realize that optimizing each phase shift sequentially admits a closed-form solution as done in \algref{alg:AO} and is numerically efficient for a small number of reflecting elements.
 When the number of reflecting elements is large, however, it may not lead to an efficient solution, since many iterations are required.
 Due to this, we derive \algref{alg:AO:inexact} where all reflecting elements are simultaneously optimized by a projected gradient step.
-In this regard, we have found that the Riemann gradient, which is more complex, has no advantages over the Euclidean gradient adopted in our paper.
+In this regard, we have found that the Riemann gradient, which is more complex, has no advantages over the Euclidean gradient adopted in this paper.